 The most accomplished public speakers speak surprisingly slowly; around 120 words per minute, give or take.
 Indeed, it’s impossible to hang on every word if they’re coming out at great speed.
 Aim for a speech somewhere between 1,000 and 1,500words.
 Any shorter, you risk being brief.
 Any longer, you risk being boring.

 Finally, when it comes to delivery, the best thing you can do is practise as much as you can.
 A common question is whether to commit it to memory.
-In my experience, it's not worth the fuss.
+In my experience it’s not worth the fuss.
 First and foremost, you set yourself up for a whole host of problems, the most obvious being that you fluff your lines, get lost, or repeat a section without realising.
-Secondly, you're at risk of sounding flat.
+Secondly, you’re at risk of sounding flat.
 A bit wooden.
-Unless you're Meryl Streep.
+Unless you’re Meryl Streep.
 In which case, go for it.

-Read your speech, but know it well enough that they don't have to depend on the page.
-Ideally you'll be familiar enough with the content that you can glance down and know what you're saying next.
+Read your speech, but know it well enough that you don’t have to depend on the page.
+Ideally you’ll be familiar enough with the content that you can glance down and know what you’re saying next.

 Best of luck and, more importantly, enjoy.
 It’s your opportunity to say some lovely things about your nearest and dearest (and some good-natured teasing!).
 You may never have a more open or receptive audience either.
 A truly unforgettable speech is there for the taking.

-Article by Lawrence Bernstein of Great Speech Writing
+Guest post by Lawrence Bernstein of Great Speech Writing

-Image courtesy of Charlotte Leys Photography
+Image from Charlotte Leys Photography